cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.9.1v1
 Emails SHALL be filtered by the file types of included attachments.
 The selected filtering solution SHOULD offer services comparable to Microsoft Defenders Common Attachment Filter.
 - _Rationale:_ Malicious attachments often take the form of click-to-run files.
-Legitimate sharing of these kind of files is better situated for some channel other than email; the dangers of allowing them to be sent over email outweigh any potential benefits.
-Microsoft's Common Attachment Filter requires additional licensing beyond E3/G3.
-As such, alternative solutions that offer comparable services may be used.
+Sharing of high risk file types, when necessary, is better left to a means other than email; the dangers of allowing them to be sent over email outweigh any potential benefits.
+Filtering email attachment based on file types can prevent the spread of malware distributed via click-to-run email attachments.
 - _Last modified:_ June 2023

 #### MS.EXO.9.2v1